rathena/rathena/doc/script_commands.md

 \*while (**\<condition\>**) **\<statement\>**;

 This is probably the simplest and most frequently used loop structure.
-The 'while' statement can be interpreted as "while **\<condition\>** is true, perform **\<statement\>**".
+The '`while`' statement can be interpreted as "while **\<condition\>** is true, perform **\<statement\>**".
 It is a pretest loop, meaning the conditional expression is tested before any of the statements in the body of the loop are performed.
 If the condition evaluates to